Agenda

 8:30 – 8:45 Introduction to SOCRA

-Susanna Sellmann, RTT, BS, CCRP, Program Director, Cancer Clinical Research Unit, Princess Margaret Cancer Center
+Susanna Sellmann, RTT, BS, CCRP, Quality Assurance Manager, Princess Margaret Cancer Center

-Ms. Neseth will provide an introduction and overview of the Oncology Clinical Research Conference.
-During this time there will be discussion to assist the faculty in getting to know the attendees and their learning objectives.
+Ms. Neseth will provide an introduction and overview of the Oncology Clinical Trials Research Conference.
+During this time there will be discussion to assist the faculty in getting to know our attendees and their learning objectives.

-This session will provide an overview of regulatory requirements over the life of an oncology clinical trial.
-Ms. Lynch will outline evaluation of study feasibility at the site level, and methodology for regulatory responsibilities through start-up, maintenance, and study close-out.
-Strategies and recommendations for organization and maintenance of essential regulatory documents will be discussed.
+This session will provide an overview of regulatory requirements across the lifecycle of an oncology clinical trial.
+Ms. Lynch will outline concepts integral to compliant regulatory management at the site level, and discuss recently issued final and draft FDA guidance documents will be discussed.

-Joanna Hill, MBA, CCRP, Director, Cancer Research Center, HealthPartners Institute
+Joanna Hill, MBA, CCRP, Senior Director – Cancers for Research and Education, HealthPartners Institute

 Jessica Hotter, BS, Senior CRA & Early Development Leader, Bristol Myers Squibb

 Determining how drugs act within the biological system and in turn how the biological system acts on drugs are important to guide pharmaceutical development.
-Mr. Doi will provide an introduction to pharmacokinetic and pharmacodynamic evaluations and how they are used to characterize the dose response relationships for new drug products.
+Mr. Doi will introduce pharmacokinetic and pharmacodynamic evaluations and how they are used to characterize the dose response relationships for new drug products.
 In this session, an overview of the mechanisms and significance of drug-drug interactions in oncology will also be provided.

-Vanessa Speers, MSc, BEd, Manager, Correlative Studies Program, Princess Margaret Cancer Centre
+Vanessa Speers, MSc, BEd, CCRP, Senior Manager, Correlative Studies Program, Princess Margaret Cancer Centre

 4:25 – 5:25 Phase 1 Clinical Oncology Trials